 Photo: Douglas Schaible

-David D. FukuzawaManaging Director Specialties: Environmental justice, Public Health, Health equity, Housing and health, Social determinants of health
+David D. FukuzawaManaging Director Specialties: Equity and environment, Intersection of climate change and health, Public Health, Health equity, Housing and health, Social determinants of health

 David D. Fukuzawa, managing director of Kresge's Health Program, has more than 20 years of experience in philanthropy, with a special focus on children and youth.